Centre for MACH - MultidisciplinAry ResearCh in Health Science

 Richard Skolnik, Former Lecturer, Health policy and Management Department, Yale School of Public Health and Lecturer in the Practice of Management, Yale School of Management, New Haven, USA

-Beat Stoll, Senior Lecturer, Coordinator Master of Global Health, University of Geneva, Switzerland
+Beat Stoll, Institute of Global Health, University of Geneva, Switzerland

-Al Story, Associate Professor of Inclusion Health and Co-Director of the UCL Collaborative Centre for Inclusion Health, London
+Al Story, Associate Professor of Inclusion Health and Co-Director of the UCL Collaborative Centre for Inclusion Health, London, UK

-Fabrizio Tediosi, Dr. PD, Associate Professor, Swiss Tropical and Public Health Institute, University of Basel, Switzerland
+Fabrizio Tediosi, Professor, Swiss Tropical and Public Health Institute & University of Basel, Switzerland

 Zelalem Temesgen, Professor of Medicine, Mayo Clinic, Rochester, MN, USA